LUM015 is administered

 Lumicell imaging device is used to scan the cavity wall for highlighted cells

-Real-time images from the cavity guide the surgeon in removal of leftover cancerous tissue
+Real-time images from the cavity guide the surgeon in removal of highlighted cancer cells

-The Lumicell System is designed to enable surgeons to see residual cancer cells in the cavity walls in real-time during surgery.
-It consists of three components:
+The Lumicell System is designed to help surgeons see residual cancer cells in the cavity walls in real-time during surgery.
+The system is in clinical trials and consists of three components:

 - LUM015 is an investigational onco-fluorescent agent that targets the tumor microenvironment and is designed to fluoresce near cancer cells at the tumor margin when activated by proteases.

 - A hand-held, lightweight, single-cell resolution imaging device is designed to fit into the lumpectomy cavity to scan for residual cancer at the margins.

 - Proprietary decision software produces real-time images indicating the potential location of residual cancer.